Zara Cully: Early life and education

-Zara Frances Cully was the eldest of 10 surviving children born to Ambrose E. and Nora Ann (née' Gilliam) Cully in Worcester, Massachusetts, on January 26, 1892.
+Zara Frances Cully was the eldest of 10 surviving children born to Ambrose E. and Nora Ann (née Gilliam) Cully in Worcester, Massachusetts, on January 26, 1892.
 The Cully family was musical with Ambrose serving as the music director of the church they attended, Zion AME Church.
 Zara's younger brother, jazz trumpeter Wendell Cully, played with Cab Calloway and Duke Ellington.
 She graduated from the Worcester School of Speech and Music.

 Career

 In 1940, after an appearance in New York City, she became known as "one of the world's greatest elocutionists".
 After moving to Jacksonville, Florida, she began producing, writing, directing, and acting in numerous plays.
 For 15 years she was a drama teacher at her own studio as well as at Edward Waters College, a historically black college founded in 1866 to educate freed slaves.
 She had become known as Florida's "Dean of Drama."
 Upset by the racism she experienced in the Jim Crow-era South, Cully decided to move to Hollywood, where she became a regular performer at the Ebony Showcase Theatre.

 By the time she acquired the role of 'Mother' Jefferson, Cully had accumulated a long list of acting credentials spanning a half-century, including such movies as The Liberation of L.B.
 Jones (1970), a starring role in Brother John (1971), and the Blaxploitation films Sugar Hill (1974) and Darktown Strutters (1975).
 Her TV career went back to what critics call 'the Golden Age of Television', including appearances on the highly acclaimed Playhouse 90 series.
 Aside from The Jeffersons, her television credits included The People Next Door (CBS Playhouse), Run for Your Life (NBC Matinee Theater), Cowboy in Africa, The Name of the Game, Mod Squad, Night Gallery, and All in the Family (in a 1974 appearance in which she originated the "Mother Jefferson" role, which she then carried over to The Jeffersons, when that show spun off).
-She was one of the oldest performers active in television at the time of her death.
+At 86, she was one of the oldest performers active in television at the time of her death.